 The left side of the mouse has two customizable buttons, clearly a nod to the majority of right-handed users out there.
 Although, in our experience, a good portion of computer users do their mousing with the left hand to avoid or reduce the repetitive stress injuries they are already suffering in their right hand, so left-handed users get the soft shaft, again.

-Bottomside, we find the four Teflon corner feet, the neatly integrated battery door, and the spring-loaded on-off switch which doubles as protection for the LED when not in use or travelling.
-The little tiny USB dongle is worth a specific mention, not just for its diminuitive size, but for what Logitech calls its “Unifying” technology.
-This dongle receiver supports up to 6 compatible wireless Logitech keyboards, mice and keypads so that only a single USB dongle is required, saving USB ports and the chance of losing parts in transit.
+Bottom side, we find the four Teflon corner feet, the neatly integrated battery door, and the spring-loaded on-off switch which doubles as protection for the LED when not in use or traveling.
+The little tiny USB dongle is worth a specific mention, not just for its diminutive size, but for what Logitech calls its “Unifying” technology.
+This dongle receiver supports up to 6 compatible wireless Logitech keyboards, mice, and keypads so that only a single USB dongle is required, saving USB ports and the chance of losing parts in transit.

 For some reason, Logitech provides an install CD for the Windows drivers and software, but Mac users are forced to go to the company’s download section to get their drivers.
 The install is easy enough, except the registration application seems to freeze upon launch, making registration impossible.
 Entering the Logitech Control Center from System Preferences, you are presented with a pleasant screen that gives you lots of relevant information, including battery level and any Logitech Unifying devices also connected.

 In the General “tab”, you can set the tracking speed.
 Logitech’s driver provides a much greater range of control than is available in the Mac OS standard Mouse control panel.
 Whether this is a good or bad thing is really up to you, since I think the extremes of the range are, well, too extreme for normal use.